endimion/BSearchAutoGenerated/README.md

 The JML specification can then be manually implemented, and the code verified against the specification with a variety of tools.

-In this case study I took a specification of the binary search algorithm automatically in CafeOBJ automatically translated it into an equivalent JML specification and verified that the Java implementation satisfies the JML spec, and thus also the original CafeOBJ specification.
+In this case study I created a specification of the binary search algorithm in CafeOBJ and automatically translated it into an equivalent JML specification using Cafe2JML.
+Then, I verified that the Java implementation satisfies the JML spec (using the Esc/Java2 tool), and thus also the original CafeOBJ specification.